Osiris-Team/Osiris-Team/README.md

 - **Electron, TypeScript, Vue, React**: Cross-platform desktop and web app development.

 ### About Me
-My name is A. Ruben Kandel.
-I began coding in 2019, which has given me six years of hands-on experience, mainly in open-source projects.
-Since early 2023, I have been working as a freelance software developer, serving clients globally.
+My name is A. Ruben Kandel and since early 2023, I have been working as a freelance software developer, serving clients globally.
+Originally started coding in 2019 (mainly open-source), which has given me six years of hands-on experience.

 While my expertise covers a wide range of tasks, my primary focus lies in developing tailored full-stack websites.
+By handling the entire software development process independently, I am able to provide highly cost-effective solutions tailored to your needs.
+That said, I can also accommodate collaborative team-based development upon request, ensuring flexibility to meet your project requirements.

 I am fluent in English, German, Portuguese, Turkish, and have basic proficiency in French.
 Please explore more about my skills and projects below.
 Don’t hesitate to reach out with any inquiries!